Abdulelah96/OMA_workshop/README.md

 > 💡 It may take a few minutes for Binder to start the first time (it’s building the environment).
 > Once the environment is ready, notebooks will load instantly on subsequent launches.

-## 🧩 Run the Workshop Notebook on Binder

-Click the button below to launch the OMA Workshop notebook online:

 [![Launch OMA Workshop](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Abdulelah96/OMA_workshop/main?filepath=Notebooks/OMA_Workshop.ipynb)